 Actions our charity takes to meet standards: Evidence of our actions: Board and committee evaluations are carried out on an annual cycle - for two consecutive years the Board and Audit Committee evaluation questionnaires from the Code of Practice for the Governance of State Bodies are completed.
 Findings are discussed at Board and Audit Committee and recommendations tracked.
 Every third year an external, independent evaluation of the board and committee is carried out.
-See questionnaire findings and recommendations for Board and Audit Committee.
-The next external, independent evaluation is due in 2020.
+External Board & Committee evaluation postponed due to Boland Governance Progress Review (July 2020).
+The Joint Implementation Steering Group (JISG) was established to implement the Boland Recommendations from 2020.
+JISG have operationalised 9 of the Recommendations - remaining 3 recommendations to be progressed via Group Nomination Committee (2) and by Department of Education (1).
 Particular areas for external review are discussed and agreed.
 Future improvements are considered and agreed.
-Proposal for external evaluation will be tabled at the September 2020 board meeting.
+Proposal for external evaluation will be tabled early 2022.
 Deloitte Group Governance Review undertaken in December 2018 - findings and recommendations discussed, and implementation tracked at board meetings of parent and subsidiary company.
-See Deloitte Group Governance Recommendations tracker document.
 Governance Progress Review undertaken by Tom Boland BH Associates in June/July.
-Governance Progress Review Report -tabled at HEAnet Board meeting 23 rd July 2020.
-Currently in progress.
+The Joint Implementation Steering Group (JISG) was established to implement the Boland Recommendations from 2020.
+JISG have operationalised 9 of the Recommendations - remaining 3 recommendations to be progressed via Group Nomination Committee (2) and by Department of Education (1).